Ring of Champions

 Frank Sponberg (1935-39, 1941-44)

-A 1934 Premiership winner with Wests and a local junior with Lakemba and Punchbowl, Sponberg built a reputation a mobile forward with strong defensive qualities and a high workrate.
+A 1934 Premiership winner with Wests and a local junior with Lakemba and Punchbowl, Sponberg built a reputation as a mobile forward with strong defensive qualities and a high workrate.

-At the age of 87, Frank passed away in June 2000.
+At the age of 87, Sponberg passed away in June 2000.

 In 2004, he was posthumously named at lock in the Berries to Bulldogs 70-Year Team of Champions, while also being named in the Bulldogs Ring of Champions on April 1 2007.